nordcloud/serverless-plugin-additional-stacks/README.md

 This plugin provides support for managing multiple AWS CloudFormation stacks in your Serverless 1.x service (serverless.yml).

+The plugin requires Node.js 12.x or later due to use of Object.fromEntries().

 Normally, Serverless creates a single CloudFormation stack which contains all your CloudFormation resources.
 If you ever delete your service, these resources are also deleted, including data stored in S3 or DynamoDB.